Santipur Assembly constituency

 Santipur Assembly constituency is an assembly constituency in Nadia district in the Indian state of West Bengal.

 Overview

-As per orders of the Delimitation Commission, No. 86 Santipur Assembly constituency is composed of the following: Shantipur municipality, and Babla, Baganchra, Belgoria I, Belgoria II Gayeshpur and Haripur gram panchayats of the Santipur community development block.
+As per orders of the Delimitation Commission, No. 86 Santipur Assembly constituency is composed of the following: Shantipur municipality, and Babla, Baganchra, Belgoria I, Belgoria II Gayeshpur and Haripur gram panchayats of the Shantipur community development block.

 Santipur Assembly constituency is part of No. 13 Ranaghat (Lok Sabha constituency) (SC).
 It was earlier part of Nabadwip (Lok Sabha constituency).